tidepool-org/data-model/device-data/types/basal/suspend.md

 > This field is **optional**.

+> This field is **optional**.

-[ingestion, storage, client] An object representing another `basal` event - namely, the event that is currently suppressed (inactive) because this temp basal is in effect.
+[ingestion, storage, client] An object representing another `basal` event - namely, the event that is currently suppressed (inactive) because this suspend basal is in effect.

 <!-- TODO -->
 <!-- end suppressed -->